raspberry1223/weather/README.md

   # run the weather.py app via python
   python weather.py
   # the timespan can be set manually in the weather.py main function
+  # raster files can be visualized via the raster_plotter.py tool
   ```

 ## Reading Raster Files